Decreasing Minimization on Base-Polyhedra: Relation Between Discrete and Continuous Cases: Comparison of continuous and discrete cases

 In Case~$\RR$, the decomposition algorithm of Fujishige \cite{Fuj80} in 1980 was already a strongly polynomial algorithm to find the (unique) dec-min element.
 This decomposition algorithm for computing the dec-min element, or equivalently for minimizing a quadratic function on a base-polyhedron, was extended by Groenevelt \cite{Gro91} to separable convex functions on a polymatroid.

 Fujishige gave, in his book \cite{Fuj05book}, two algorithms for finding the dec-min element for Case~$\RR$.
 The first algorithm called ``decomposition algorithm'' \cite[Section~8.2]{Fuj05book} is not completely the same as, but a variant of, the (original) decomposition algorithm of \cite{Fuj80}.
 This variant is also strongly polynomial.
 The other algorithm called ``monotone algorithm'' \cite[Section~9.2]{Fuj05book} is a procedure that computes iteratively the members of the principal partition belonging to $B$, as well as the critical values (which define the dec-min element $m_{\RR}$ immediately).
 The algorithm is quite simple and natural but it relies on a subroutine for computing a certain number $\lambda \sp{*}$ which is, in the present context, equivalent to computing $\max \{ p(X)/ |X|: \emptyset \neq X \subseteq S \}$.
-Though not mentioned explicitly in \cite{Fuj05book}, this $\lambda \sp{*}$ can be computed in strongly polynomial time with the help of the Newton--Dinkelbach algorithm; see Radzik \cite{Rad13} and Goemans et al.~\cite{GGJ17} for the Newton--Dinkelbach algorithm.
+Though not mentioned explicitly in \cite{Fuj05book}, this $\lambda \sp{*}$ can be computed in strongly polynomial time with the help of the Newton--Dinkelbach algorithm, which follows, for example, from a result of Iwata et al.~\cite{IMS97strong} for a more general problem.
+See Radzik \cite{Rad13} and Goemans et al.~\cite{GGJ17} for the Newton--Dinkelbach algorithm.

 For Case~$\ZZ$, a strongly polynomial algorithm was devised in \cite{FM21partB}.
 The algorithm in \cite{FM21partB} relies on a discrete version of the Newton--Dinkelbach algorithm, and may be viewed as a discrete counterpart of Fujishige's monotone algorithm.
 In particular, the algorithm of \cite{FM21partB} computes iteratively the canonical chain and partition belonging to $\odotZ{B}$, along with the essential value-sequence and a dec-min element itself.
 It is emphasized that the canonical chain and the essential value-sequence provide us with a structural description (Theorem~\ref{THmatroideltolt}) of the set of all dec-min elements of $\odotZ{B}$, which, in turn, enables us to compute a minimum cost dec-min element of $\odotZ{B}$ with respect to a linear cost-function.
 It is noted here that, if a single dec-min element of $\odotZ{B}$ is available, the canonical chain and the essential value-sequence can be computed quite easily \cite[Algorithm 2.3]{FM21partB}.